-When a subscriber signs up for your list with a MailChimp hosted signup form, we collect their IP address.
-We send that to a geolocation service provider to estimate the subscriber's location, which is further updated based on their email campaign activity.
-The more open and click data we have for the subscriber, the more accurate their geolocation will be.
+We first collect a contact’s IP address when they sign up for your marketing with a Mailchimp-hosted signup form.
+We work with a geolocation service provider to estimate the contact’s location, which is further updated based on their email campaign activity.
+The more open and click data we have for the contact, the more confident we are in their geolocation.

-Contacts from list imports or different signup forms will have your account's default location and time zone.
-We'll update their location when we have enough campaign activity data for them.
+Contacts from imports or different signup forms will start with your account's default location and time zone.
+We'll update their location when we have enough email campaign activity data for them.

 How often is geolocation data updated?

 Estimating a contact's geolocation is a gradual process.
 If you don't see geolocation data yet, your contacts may need to interact with a few more campaigns.
 Geolocation will reflect where they engage with campaigns most often.